libgraviton/deploy-scripts/README.md

 see tests ;)

 ## Development
-We welcome contributions as a pull requewst on the develop branch.
+We welcome contributions as a pull request on the develop branch.

 ## Available Commands
 ### Cloud Foundry specific